 - Lack of nonverbal communication: Even with video conferencing, the therapist may not be able to notice signs such as dilated pupils, nervous foot-tapping, or twitching.

 - Complications when treatment is provided across state lines: This may lead to ethical and legal issues related to licensing.
-Counselors who offer distance therapy can treat people who live anywhere in the country.
-But, state licensing laws often prohibit therapists from providing care to people who live in other states.
+Counselors who offer online therapy can treat people who live anywhere in the country, but state licensing laws often prohibit therapists from providing care to people who live in other states.

 - Lack of skill with technology may lead to confidentiality issues if sensitive information is not properly stored or if equipment is not used correctly.

-- Financial issues due to lack of coverage from many insurance policies
+- Financial issues due to lack of coverage from some insurance policies.

 One of the first therapists to conduct online therapy was David Sommers.
 He offered mental health services on the internet for a fee.
 Rather than giving advice in a single session, Sommers focused on developing therapeutic relationships with the people in his care.
 By the time he stopped offering online therapy, he had helped more than 300 people.
 Other notable pioneers of internet therapy include Ed Needham and Leonard Holmes.

-Now, thousands of websites offer mental health services.
-These services are sometimes provided by therapists who work from an office but also offer online counseling.
-In addition to websites, there are many online groups for people with depression, anxiety, posttraumatic stress, and other mental health issues.
+Now, thousands of websites offer online mental health services.
+These services are sometimes provided by therapists who work from an office but also offer online therapy.
+In addition to websites, there are many online support groups for people with depression, anxiety, posttraumatic stress (PTSD), and other mental health issues.

 - Burgower-Hordern, B. (n.d.).
 Therapy from a distance.
 WebMD.
 Retrieved from https://www.webmd.com/balance/features/distance-therapy